 Portal hypertension is the increased hydrostatic pressure in the portal vein and its feeder vessels caused by resistance to blood flow through the cirrhotic liver.
 It eventually causes esophageal and gastric varices and portal-systemic shunting.
 Increased hydrostatic pressure in the intraperitoneal veins, hypoalbuminemia, and poor renal management of sodium and water lead to ascites in the cirrhotic patient.
 Ascites can cause respiratory compromise when abdominal distention increases intrathoracic pressure.
 It can also lead to spontaneous bacterial peritonitis (SBP), which occurs when normal flora translocate across an edematous bowel wall into the peritoneal cavity.
 Bacteremia and infection of preexisting ascitic fluid ensue.2

 Encephalopathy is a pivotal characteristic of chronic liver disease and is a hallmark of liver failure.
 Ammonia is often presumed to be the cause of confusion and lethargy in encephalopathic patients but, in fact, the pathophysiology is not completely understood.
 In cirrhosis, portal hypertension allows ammonia formed by colonic bacteria to enter the general circulation through portal-systemic shunting.
 Large intestinal protein loads, such as a high-protein meal or GI bleeding, fuel this process.
 Although levels of ammonia do not reliably correlate with mental status, it is reasonable to think of ammonia as a contributing factor to alterations in mental status.
-In fulminant liver failure, cerebral edema and resulting increased intracranial pressure can develop.
-In ...
+In fulminant liver failure, cerebral edema and resulting increased intracranial pressure can ...